SaikatmitraGitHub/SimpleVoting-Smart-Contract/README.md

 ##Here is the link to check the successfully deployed smart contract-https://celo-alfajores.blockscout.com/address/0x1cdA9584e3Ace8cC238b81EDebD1f47654c3dFC7

+🗳️ SimpleVoting Smart Contract

-A basic, single-round voting contract implemented in Solidity.
-It allows the contract owner to propose items for a vote, and any user to cast a single, non-reversible vote for one of the proposals.
+A simple and secure Ethereum smart contract that implements a single-round, one-vote-per-user voting system.
+Built using Solidity 0.8.x, this contract allows the owner to create proposals and participants to vote for one of them — ensuring fairness, transparency, and immutability.

-License and Version

-License: MIT

-Solidity Version: ^0.8.0
+📋 Table of Contents

+Overview

 Features

-Owner Control: Only the contract owner can add new proposals.

-One Vote Per Address: Each unique address can vote only once.

-Proposal Tracking: Stores the name and vote count for each proposal.

-Read-Only Access: Public view functions to check the current state (proposal counts, and whether an address has voted).
+How It Works

-Contract Details
+Contract Structure

 State Variables

-Variable Name

-Type

-Visibility

-Description

-proposals

-Proposal[]

-public

-An array holding all the voting options (proposals).

-hasVoted

-mapping(address => bool)

-private

-Tracks if a specific address has already cast a vote (true if they have).

-owner

-address

-public

-The address of the user who deployed the contract.

-Structs

-Proposal

-Field

-Type

-Description

-name

-string

-The descriptive name of the proposal.

-voteCount

-uint256

-The total number of votes received for this proposal.

 Modifiers

-Modifier

-Description

-onlyOwner

-Restricts function access, ensuring it can only be called by the owner address.
+Events

 Functions

-1. constructor()

-Purpose: Initializes the contract.

-Action: Sets the owner variable to the address that deploys the contract (msg.sender).

-2. addProposal(string memory _name)

-Purpose: Adds a new proposal to the voting list.

-Visibility: public

-Modifier: onlyOwner (Can only be called by the contract owner).

-Parameters:

-_name (string): The name or title of the proposal.

-Emits: ProposalAdded event.

-3. vote(uint256 _proposalIndex)

-Purpose: Casts a vote for a selected proposal.

-Visibility: public

-Parameters:

-_proposalIndex (uint256): The index (position in the array) of the proposal to vote for.

-Requirements:

-The _proposalIndex must be a valid index in the proposals array.

-The calling address (msg.sender) must not have voted yet.

-Action: Increments the voteCount for the specified proposal and marks the caller's address in hasVoted.

-Emits: Voted event.

-4. getProposalCount()

-Purpose: Retrieves the total number of proposals available.

-Visibility: public view

-Returns: uint256 - The length of the proposals array.

-5. checkHasVoted(address _voter)

-Purpose: Checks the voting status of a specific address.

-Visibility: public view

-Parameters:

-_voter (address): The address to check.

-Returns: bool - true if the address has voted, false otherwise.

-Events

-ProposalAdded(uint256 indexed proposalIndex, string name): Notifies when a proposal is successfully added.

-Voted(address indexed voter, uint256 indexed proposalIndex): Notifies when a vote is successfully cast.

 Usage Example

-Deployment: Deploy the SimpleVoting contract from the owner's address.

-Add Proposals (Owner Only):

-Call addProposal("Vote for Option A")

-Call addProposal("Vote for Option B")
-(These proposals will have indices 0 and 1, respectively).

-Voting (Any User):

-A user calls vote(0) to vote for "Option A".

-The same user attempts to call vote(1) and the transaction is reverted with the error: "You have already voted".

-Check Results (Any User):

-Call the public getter for proposals(0) to see the current vote count for the first option.
+Security Considerations

+Deployment

+License

+🧠 Overview

+The SimpleVoting contract enables a decentralized election process where:

+The contract owner can create multiple proposals.

+Each participant (unique wallet address) can cast only one vote.

+Votes are publicly visible and immutable once cast.

+This is ideal for small elections, community decisions, or DAO-style governance systems where fairness and simplicity are key.

+✨ Features

+✅ Single Round Voting:
+Each participant can vote once during the election.

+✅ Owner-Managed Proposals:
+Only the contract owner can add proposals, ensuring control over the election setup.

+✅ Transparent Tally:
+Votes are stored on-chain, making results verifiable by anyone.

+✅ Immutable Ledger:
+Once a vote is cast, it cannot be changed or deleted.

+✅ Lightweight Design:
+Minimal gas usage and easy to integrate with front-end DApps.

+⚙️ How It Works

+Deployment:

+The person deploying the contract automatically becomes the owner.

+Adding Proposals:

+The owner can add any number of proposals using addProposal(string memory _name).

+Voting:

+Each address can vote once using vote(uint256 _proposalIndex).

+The vote is recorded and linked to the voter’s address.

+Results:

+Anyone can view the number of proposals and their respective vote counts.

+🧩 Contract Structure
+🏛️ State Variables
+Variable	Type	Description
+owner	address	Address of the contract deployer (admin). proposals	Proposal[]	Dynamic array storing all proposals. hasVoted	mapping(address => bool)	Tracks whether an address has voted.
+📦 Structs
+Proposal
+Field	Type	Description
+name	string	The name or description of the proposal. voteCount	uint256	The total number of votes received.
+🔒 Modifiers
+onlyOwner

+Restricts access to specific functions (like adding proposals) so only the contract owner can call them.

+modifier onlyOwner() {
+    require(msg.sender == owner, "Caller is not the owner");
+    _;
+}

+📢 Events
+Event	Parameters	Description
+ProposalAdded	uint256 proposalIndex, string name	Emitted when a new proposal is added.
+Voted	address voter, uint256 proposalIndex	Emitted when a user successfully casts a vote.
+🧮 Functions
+constructor()

+Sets the deployer as the contract owner.

+addProposal(string memory _name)

+Access: Only Owner

+Description: Adds a new proposal with the given name.

+Emits: ProposalAdded

+vote(uint256 _proposalIndex)

+Access: Public

+Description: Allows a user to vote for a proposal (once per address).

+Emits: Voted

+getProposalCount()

+Returns: The total number of proposals.

+Type: view

+checkHasVoted(address _voter)

+Returns: true if the address has already voted, false otherwise.

+Type: view

+🧪 Usage Example
+1️⃣ Deploy Contract

+Deploy SimpleVoting.sol using Remix IDE, Hardhat, or Foundry.
+The deployer automatically becomes the owner.

+2️⃣ Add Proposals
+addProposal("Alice for President");
+addProposal("Bob for President");

+3️⃣ Cast Votes
+vote(0); // Vote for "Alice"

+4️⃣ Check Votes
+getProposalCount(); // Returns total proposals checkHasVoted(0xYourAddress); // Returns true or false

+🔐 Security Considerations

+One Vote per Address: Enforced via hasVoted mapping.

+Owner Privileges: Only the owner can create proposals.

+Immutable Votes: Once cast, votes cannot be changed or deleted.

+No End Date: The contract doesn’t enforce a voting deadline — can be added as an enhancement.

+Sybil Protection: No built-in mechanism to prevent multiple wallets per user (off-chain verification may be needed).

+🚀 Deployment
+Using Remix IDE

+Go to Remix
+.

+Create a new file SimpleVoting.sol and paste the contract code.

+Compile using Solidity version ^0.8.0.

+Deploy on:

+Remix VM (local) for testing, or

+Injected Provider (e.g., MetaMask) for real Ethereum networks.

+Using Hardhat
+npx hardhat compile
+npx hardhat run scripts/deploy.js --network sepolia

+🪄 Possible Enhancements

+Add a voting deadline or start/end time.

+Allow the owner to close voting and announce results.

+Implement weighted voting (based on tokens or roles).

+Enable voter registration lists to restrict who can vote.

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE
+ file for more details.

+Author: [Your Name or GitHub Handle]
+Version: 1.0
+Solidity Compiler: ^0.8.0